CaptSAH/IntroAWSScaleLab/README.md

 6. Click ![Next](https://github.com/CaptSAH/IntroAWSScaleLab/blob/master/Images/Next.jpg) (you may have to scroll down) Again, ignore the other settings available here for now.

 7. Click ![Create stack button](https://github.com/CaptSAH/IntroAWSScaleLab/blob/master/Images/Create-stack.jpg) (again you may have to scroll down to find it)
 AWS will then create the stack of resources defined in the template.
-You should see an update screen similar to this below.
-Note that you may have to refresh the screen once the operations have completed.
+You should see an update screen similar to this below.  *Note that you may have to refresh the screen once the operations have completed.
+Also note that there are separate refresh buttons for the stack and the resources*
 ![First Stack Completed Screen](https://github.com/CaptSAH/IntroAWSScaleLab/blob/master/Images/FirstStackCompletedScreen.jpg)

 # Task 2: Examine the Objects created and compare to the template